 Due to offices in Washington, DC and New York, NY, medical, vision and dental insurance may be different.
 Please note as to which location you are applying and which health care information applies.
 All premiums for medical, dental (if applicable), and vision (if applicable) are deducted on a pre-tax basis.

-NY employees, a BlueCross BlueShield/ CareFirst PPO plan is available.
+NY employees: Two healthcare options are available for employees to choose from with our current medical insurance provider, BlueCross BlueShield - a Health Maintenance Organization (HMO) Advantage Plan, or a BlueCross BlueShield/ CareFirst PPO plan.
 Coverage is effective on the first day of the month following your date of hire.
 If your hire date is the first of the month, you will be eligible for coverage on date of hire.
-Employees are responsible for a $15 per pay period participation fee.
-NY employees are responsible for a $15 per pay period participation fee and Americans for the Arts pays the balance of individual PPO coverage and ½ the cost of additional dependent coverage.
+While Americans for the Arts pays most of the cost of the medical coverage cost, eligible employees contribute to the cost depending on the tier of coverage that is chosen.
+All employee contributions are done on a pre-tax basis.
 Both discounted vision care and prescription coverage are included in the plans.

-DC employees, either an HMO or PPO plan is available through CareFirst.
+DC employees: Three healthcare options are available for employees to choose from with our current medical insurance provider, BlueCross BlueShieldeither - an HMO, an HMO Advantage, or PPO plan.
 Coverage is effective on the first day of the month following your date of hire.
 If your hire date is the first of the month, you will be eligible for coverage on date of hire.
-Employees are responsible for a $15 per pay period participation fee.
-Americans for the Arts pays the full cost of individual HMO coverage and ½ the cost of additional dependent coverage.
-The PPO is partially funded by the organization for employees and their dependents.
+While Americans for the Arts pays most of the cost of the medical coverage cost, eligible employees contribute to the cost depending on the tier of coverage that is chosen.
+All employee contributions are done on a pre-tax basis.
 Both discounted vision care and prescription coverage are included in the plans.

 Americans for the Arts employees may participate in a comprehensive dental plan through Guardian Life Insurance Company (Guardian).
 New employees are eligible the first day of next month after they are hired.
 Americans for the Arts pays the premium for you fully and ½ the premium for additional dependents.
 There is no co-pay associated for dental visits.